biga-ahk/biga.ahk/docs/README.md

 ## .has
-Creates an object composed of the inverted keys and values of object.
-If object contains duplicate values, subsequent values overwrite property assignments of previous values.
+Checks if path is a direct property of object.

 #### Arguments
-object (Object): The object to invert.
+object (Object): The object to query.

+path (Array|string): The path to check.

 #### Returns
-(Array): Returns the new inverted object.
+(boolean): Returns true if path exists, else false.

 #### Example